for i in $(cut -d: -f1 /etc/userdatadomains );do whmapi1 php_set_vhost_versions version=inherit vhost-0=$i;done

 Q. What setup do you recommend for CL PHP Selector?

 A. The recommended setup is the one described in this section of the document.
-Additionally, if you are using Apache web server, we recommend using mod_lsapi as PHP Handler.
+Additionally, if you are using the Apache web server, we recommend using mod_lsapi as PHP Handler.
 Install it using this guide.
 Enable it in WHM » MultiPHP Manager » Handers.

-Also, if you configured PHP Selector, we recommend to disable MultiPHP Manager for users.
+Also, if you configured PHP Selector, we recommend disabling MultiPHP Manager for users.
 You can do that in Home » Packages » Feature Manager » Feature Lists » Manage feature list » select Default and uncheck the box for MultiPHP INI Editor and MultiPHP Manager.
 This will stop your customers from seeing MultiPHP Manager/Editor which can be very confusing.

 Q. Can I disable alt-phpXX versions from MultiPHP Manager’s dropdown list?